fajardgb/jsPsych-FreemanLab/README.md

 5. If you are working on a script that requires images/word_vectors, you can use your own images/words lists, and loop over them for the experiments.
    1. upload sample images to GitHub?
 6. Additional scripts to preprocess/clean/analyze the data would be great but not necessary at the moment :)... just something to think about!
-7. Push your folder to the github page!
+7. Push your folder to the github repo!

 # Template
 [SampleExperiment](https://github.com/fajardgb/jsPsych-FreemanLab/tree/main/SampleExperiment) serves as a template experiment that does the following: